-NOTICE Select A when installing the new HDD.
+NOTICE Select A when installing the new HDD or upgrading from BT09.
+(HDD capacity should be minimum 120GB)

 Select B when replacing C:\ partition only.
 It means all customer data are NOT deleted.
 The Ghost procedure is performed with data of the drivers D, E, F and Z left."